Said-Alisic/AttendanceTracker_DSL-KEA/README.md

 3. Run `npm run dev` to start both back- and frontend servers concurrently
 4. Navigate to http://localhost:3333 for the api
 5. Navigate to http://localhost:4200 for the client application

+##*NOTES*
+- Use Postman to create a new user; existing user's passwords don't work for authentication due to bcrypt.js requiring an encrypted password to allow you to authenticate